 International Baccalaureate examination scores high enough to reflect probable collegiate success are considered for transfer to Northwood University.
-Information on the required scores and specific course credit awarded can be accessed at http://northwood.edu/ on each location's academic pages.
-Official scores are required to be submitted to the Northwood University Admissions Office.
+Information on the required scores and specific course credit awarded can be accessed on the Northwood University website.
+Official scores must be submitted to the Northwood University Admissions Office.